-The safety of individual children is the paramount consideration in any professional difference /disagreement and any unresolved issues should be addressed with due consideration to the risks that might exist for the child.
-All workers should feel able to challenge decision-making and to see this as their professional right and responsibility in order to safeguard the child and to promote effective multi-agency safeguarding practice.
+The safety and rights of an individual adult is the paramount consideration in any professional difference /disagreement and any unresolved issues should be addressed with due consideration to the risks that might exist for the adult.
+All workers should feel able to challenge decision-making and to see this as their professional right and responsibility in order to safeguard the adult and to promote effective multi-agency safeguarding practice.